B4PT0R/StreamPy/streamlit_deferrer_explanation.md

 Instead, std will create a st_callable object with .name='write'.
 The call will set its .args property to ("hello",) and the object will be appended it to a list (its .queue property).
 That's pretty much it.

-You may pile this way other streamlit calls, and each will be encoded as st_objects and piled in the queue, on top of previous ones.
+You may add this way other streamlit calls, and each will be encoded as st_objects and piled in the queue, on top of previous ones.

-Only when the user calls std.refresh() will every object in the queue be "executed" in order, from first to last (the callable 'write' from streamlit module will be fetched, passed argument "hello" and be actualy called, thus rendering the widget on screen).
+Only when the user calls std.refresh() will every object in the queue be "executed" in order, from first to last (Here, the callable 'write' from streamlit module will be fetched, passed argument "hello" and be actualy called, thus rendering the widget on screen).

 This way you may postpone streamlit widgets rendering (useful to prepare widgets in advance and avoid a blocking behaviour while the app is running).